AdobeDocs/mobile-services.fr-FR/help/ios/metrics.md

 >[!IMPORTANT]
 >
-> Les mesures Utilisateurs actifs *par jour* et *Utilisateurs* actifs mensuels ne sont pas automatiquement stockées dans une mesure Analytics.
-Vous devez créer une règle de traitement qui définit un événement personnalisé pour capturer ces mesures.
+> The Daily Engaged Users and Monthly Engaged Users metrics are not automatically stored in an Analytics metric. **** You must create a processing rule that sets a custom event to capture these metrics.

-### Dimensions
+#### Dimensions

 * **la date d’installation**

    Date du premier lancement après installation.
-Le format de date est `MM/DD/YYYY`.
+The date format is `MM/DD/YYYY`.

    * Données contextuelles Analytics/Paramètre: `a.InstallDate`
    * Gestion de l’audience: `c_a_InstallDate`